Aliases for PSMD5 Gene

 GeneCards Summary for PSMD5 Gene

 PSMD5 (Proteasome 26S Subunit, Non-ATPase 5) is a Protein Coding gene.
-Among its related pathways are Immune System and Signaling by GPCR.
-GO annotations related to this gene include binding and protein binding involved in protein folding.
+Diseases associated with PSMD5 include Myasthenic Syndrome, Congenital, 21, Presynaptic and Ciliary Dyskinesia, Primary, 10.
+Among its related pathways are Downstream signaling events of B Cell Receptor (BCR) and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include binding and protein binding involved in protein folding.

 Acts as a chaperone during the assembly of the 26S proteasome, specifically of the base subcomplex of the PA700/19S regulatory complex (RC).
 In the initial step of the base subcomplex assembly is part of an intermediate PSMD5:PSMC2:PSMC1:PSMD2 module which probably assembles with a PSMD10:PSMC4:PSMC5:PAAF1 module followed by dissociation of PSMD5.